Reclaiming the future of food and farming

 • Income opportunity and fairness for small and mid-sized family farms: We support supply management including parity pricing, grain reserves, secure contracts and fair market access for livestock and other agricultural products.

-• Conservation of agricultural land: In partnership with land trusts, states and tribal entities, we support ensuring that protected farmland will remain affordable and viable for future generations.
+• Conservation of agricultural land: In partnership with land trusts, states and tribal entities, we support ensuring that protected farmland will remain affordable and viable for future generations, especially for Indigenous people and people of color.

-• Reversal of agricultural industry consolidation: We advocate for the implementation and enforcement of measures that protect farmers’ access to diverse markets, seeds, and other farm inputs.
-We support farmer access to decentralized regional livestock processing facilities.
+• Reversal of agricultural industry consolidation: We advocate for the implementation and enforcement of measures that protect farmers’ access to diverse markets, seeds and other farm inputs.
 We also support access for all to healthy, nutritious and affordable food.

 A Food System for the Future

-• Agroecology: We advocate for programs that support agroecological practices that promote diversified cropping systems, healthy soils, robust and resilient communities, and protect vital natural resources—all while mitigating the effects of climate change.
+• Agroecology: We advocate for programs that support agroecological practices that build healthy soils and diversified cropping systems, sustain robust and resilient communities, and protect vital natural resources.
 We also advocate for policies that support the political, social and cultural conditions necessary to establish and maintain these systems.

 • Ending dependence on fossil fuels: We support programs that reduce the need for inputs of petroleum-derived pesticides, fertilizers and fuel.
-We support on-farm renewable energy production reliant on minimal (or no) synthetic inputs.
+We support on-farm renewable energy production reliant on no or minimal synthetic inputs.

-• Support for farmers that prior Farm Bills have failed to support: We advocate for policies that support the next generation of farmers, ranchers and workers while breaking down barriers to entry, especially for people of color and Indigenous people.
-We are especially interested in policies that are designed to right historical and ongoing discrimination against individuals or groups based on their race, ethnicity or socioeconomic class.
+• Support for beginning and socially disadvantaged farmers: We advocate for policies that support the next generation of farmers, ranchers and workers while breaking down barriers to entry, especially for people of color & Indigenous people.
+We especially focus on policies designed to right historical and ongoing discrimination against individuals or groups based on their race, ethnicity or socioeconomic class.